helderbarboza/helderbarboza/README.md

 ### ...and I've been coding on these lately

-What I've been studying or working on the last 30 days.
+What I've been studying or working on the last month.

 <!--START_SECTION:waka-->